News

 World Autism Acceptance Month programming

-To mark World Autism Acceptance Month and the certification, Carnival said it will host a sensory room pop-up at Celebration Key on Friday, April 3.
-The cruise line described the pop-up as a calmer, more controlled space guests can use for sensory regulation during their visit.
+For World Autism Acceptance Month and the certification, Carnival scheduled a sensory room pop-up at Celebration Key for Friday, April 3.
+The cruise line described the pop-up as a calmer, more controlled space guests could use for sensory regulation during their visit.